WadeKelley/t-school-microservice/README.md

 ## Run the application locally:

-- Create Cloudant database
+- Add a document into Cloudant database

-    Once you have cloudant setup, update the src/resources/application.yml file for the Cloudant credential:
+    Update the src/resources/application.yml file with the Cloudant credential:

-    ```yml
+    ```
     # Cloudant Configuration
     cloudant:
         db: accountdb